-- 1 On the left-hand rail, lift the system-board latch handle upward to disengage the plastic tab on the bottom of the handle from the chassis. - 2 Grasp and turn the latch clockwise to the extended position.
-This releases the system board from the riser card. - 3 Grasp both rails supporting the system board and carefully slide the system board out and set it aside.
+- 1 On the the left-hand rail, lift the system-board latch handle upward to disengage the plastic tab on the bottom of the handle from the chassis. - 2 Lift the end of the right-hand rail to disengage the plastic tab from the bottom of the chassis. - 3 Grasp and turn the latch clockwise to the extended position.
+This releases the system board from the riser card.

+4 Grasp the rails supporting the system board and carefully slide the system board out and set it aside.